 Stephen specializes in U.S. foreign relations and international order from the late nineteenth century to the present.
-In his book, Tomorrow, the World: The Birth of U.S. Global Supremacy, he reveals how U.S. leaders first made the decision to pursue global military dominance in the years before the attack on Pearl Harbor brought the United States into World War II.
+In his book, Tomorrow, the World: The Birth of U.S. Global Supremacy, he reveals how U.S. leaders made a sudden and unexpected decision to pursue global military dominance, which they had previously regarded as unnecessary at best and imperialistic at worst.

 Stephen has also published scholarly articles on a range of subjects, including grand strategy, international law, world organization, colonial empire, and humanitarian intervention.
 His research on the intellectual origins of the League of Nations won the Fischel-Calhoun Prize from the Society for Historians of the Gilded Age and Progressive Era.